Skip to main content

 Strategy Insight

 Reviewing your gambling history helps identify patterns—both in when you win and when you make poor decisions.
-Knowledge is power.
+The point is not to relive every beat; it is to see whether your actual behavior matches the limits you thought you were following.

 When to Walk Away